Table of Contents

 03. What kind of poem is a ballad?

 Ans.
-A ballad is a type of rhyme that employs lyrical wordplay to create an engaging story over the span of its quatrains (four stanzas) and abides by a predetermined rhyme scheme.
+A ballad is a type of rhyme that employs lyrical wordplay to create an engaging story throughout its quatrains (four stanzas) and abides by a predetermined rhyme scheme.

 04. How many lines must ballad poetry have?